ooni/EvilGenius/README.md

   * If something breaks and you're not sure why, remove the command from the descriptor file and boot the network up without it. then `vagrant ssh` into the box in question and try to execute it by hand.

+### Wishlist

+It would be nice to have censorship providers for the following types of censorship mechanisms:

+* A transparent HTTP proxy (based on squid)

+* NAT traversal

+* HTTP proxy blocking certain sites

+* DNS based censorship